ModarYaghi/consolidate_xlsx/README.md

-# Excel Data Cleaner
+# Consolidate XLSX

-Excel Data Cleaner is a Python module aimed at automating the task of cleaning and formatting Excel files within a specified directory.
+Consolidate XLSX is a Python module aimed at automating the task of cleaning and formatting Excel files within a specified directory.
 This is particularly useful when dealing with large quantities of Excel files that require uniform formatting or certain data to be excluded.

 ## Functionality